0cyn/ktool/README.md

 ---

-written in python for the sake of platform independence when operating on static binaries and libraries
+written in pure, 100% python for the sake of platform independence when operating on static binaries and libraries. this should run on any and all implementations of python3.

 #### Special thanks to

-Blacktop for their amazing ipsw project: https://github.com/blacktop/ipsw
-if you haven't seen this yet, it's like my tool but stable and better and stuff. written in golang. it is a godsend.

 JLevin and *OS Internals for extremely extensive documentation on previously undocumented APIs

 arandomdev for guidance + code

+Blacktop for their amazing ipsw project: https://github.com/blacktop/ipsw